MoonModules/WLED-Docs/docs/moonmodules/what-is-moonmodules.md

 WLED AC 0.14 = (WLED AC 0.13 + WLED SR)(2.0).

-WLED SR (🎸) is for the last 2 years maintained mainly by @softhack007 and @ewowi.
+WLED SR (🎸) is for the last 2 years maintained mainly by @softhack007 and @ewowi and has been created by the legendary Andrew Tuline (🎸).

 WLED AC 0.14 has been made mainly by @Aircoookie , @blazoncek , @softhack007 and @ewowi.